 Quechee/Pine Valley KOA: White River Junction

 This KOA is conveniently located in the Pine Valley of Vermont and ready to take care of your needs.
 You know you’re getting good amenities and facilities with KOA.
-There are a variety of RV sites offered at the Quechee KOA, deluxe sites come with 30/50 amp hookups, water, sewer and cable TV all on a large patio equipped with propane grills, furniture, and a picnic table.
-The patios house bathroom, shower and laundry facilities to help clean up and are also outfitted with group pavilions, bike rentals, a public use kitchen and a swimming pool.
+There are a variety of RV sites offered at the Quechee/Pine Valley KOA, and deluxe sites come with 30/50 amp hookups, water, sewer and cable TV all on a large patio equipped with propane grills, furniture, and a picnic table.
+The patios house bathroom, shower and laundry facilities to help clean up and are also outfitted with group pavilions, bike rentals, a public use kitchen, and a swimming pool.

 The Pine Valley area is ready for you to explore.
 You have the Vermont Institute of Natural Science Center and the Marsh-Billings-Rockefeller National Historic Park within the local area.
 You can tour and purchase Vermont’s famed cheese and maple syrup at Sugarbush Farm, take a hot air balloon ride over the countryside or take a walk around Historic Woodstock Vermont Village, billed as “The Prettiest Small Town in America.”